LibreOffice/dictionaries/dictionaries/en_GB/README_en_GB.txt

 will facilitate future localisation to other variants of English.

-Please let David Bartlett <dbartlett@iee.org> know of any errors that you find.
+Please let David Bartlett <dwb@openoffice.org> know of any errors that you find.

-The current release is R 1.14, 15/12/02 or later
+The current release is R 1.18, 11/04/05